Harmelodic/coding-guidelines/README.md

 ```

 Application classes, in OOP, would be classes that perform functionality.
 These often don't contain data themselves, but
-instead contain references to other Application classes (through dependency injection).
-Exceptions to this are
-applicable, e.g. When using
+instead contain references to other Application classes.
+Exceptions to this are applicable, e.g. When using
 the [MVVM application architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).
 Application classes should be named after their functionality, as a Role, in the singular.